cs3org/reva/docs/content/en/docs/Tutorials/phoenix-tutorial.md

 ---

 This is a guide on how you can run both Pheonix and Reva locally in a dev environment.
-Phoenix is the new ownCloud frontend application and is can be connected to Reva.
+Phoenix is the new ownCloud frontend application and can be connected to Reva.

 ## 1. Clone the Phoenix and Reva repos